CentralizedSky/BashOperation/README.md

 Note: This script is a tool to generate purposeful and coherent operation names, ideal for storytelling, game development, branding, or any project that requires names with genuine significance.
 It’s designed to spark creativity while maintaining a grounded sense of coherence.

-Feel free to adjust the description as needed to align with your use case.
+Feel free to adjust the code as needed to align with your use case.